Spencer Pratt: Early career and The Hills

-Pratt first appeared on television in 2005 in the short-lived reality series The Princes of Malibu.
+Spencer Pratt first appeared on television in 2005 in the short-lived reality television series The Princes of Malibu.
 As creator and executive producer of the series, Pratt acted in the role of "manager/publicist/agent/stylist" for series star Brody Jenner.
+In 2006, MTV developed the reality television series The Hills as the spin-off of Laguna Beach: The Real Orange County.
+It originally chronicled the lives of Lauren Conrad, Heidi Montag, Audrina Patridge, and Whitney Port.
+In 2007, Pratt began dating and lived with Montag.